coachpo/swiperflix-player/README.md

 - Wheel or swipe to move: vertical for next/previous, horizontal for like/dislike (dislike also advances).
 - Playback controls: tap to pause/resume, drag progress bar, speeds 0.75/1/1.5/2x, optional auto-play next.
 - Long-press edges: left third rewinds in small steps; right third fast-forwards at 2x.
-- Backend configurable in-app (base URL, playlist/like/dislike paths, optional bearer token) and persisted to localStorage with a reset button.
+- Backend endpoints baked into the app; base URL and optional bearer token come from environment variables.
 - Auto-refreshes the playlist when the current batch ends and prefetches near the tail.

 ## Tech Stack